-Our water source is the Municipal Authority of Westmoreland County (MAWC), which draws water from the Youghiogheny River, which means our water is classified as a "surface water supply".
+Our water source is the Municipal Authority of Westmoreland County (MAWC), which draws water from the Youghiogheny River, which means our water is classified as a "surface water supply" and the PA American Pittsburgh System (PWS ID: 5020039).
 We are pleased to report that our drinking water meets federal and state requirements.
 City of Duquesne technical operators are on call 24 hours a day.